 - How to Apply

-- Assist a refugee/asylee student (or set of siblings) with homework, test preparation, and school projects; in some cases, build student proficiency and understanding of English
+- If matched with youth: Assist a refugee/asylee student (or set of siblings) with homework, test preparation, and school projects, explore resources in the Baltimore community; in some cases, build student proficiency and understanding of English

 - Serve as a positive role model, guide, teacher, and advocate